telefonicaid/fiware-cloto/doc/admin_guide.rst

    :stub-columns: 1

    *  -  Characteristic
+      -  High Usage
       -  Low Usage
-      -  High Usage
+      -  Stable
    *  -  RAM
+      -  700Mb used
-      -  1.4%
+      -  400Mb used
-      -  ?.?%
+      -  260Mb used
    *  -  CPU
-      -  0.7% of a 2400MHz
-      -  ?.?% of a 2400MHZ
+      -  7% used
+      -  7% used
+      -  7% used
-   *  -  I/O HDD
+   *  -  HTTP response/sec
+      -  19.0
-      -  xGB
+      -  19.6
-      -  xGB
+      -  24.1

-And the results of requirements both RAM, CPU and I/O to HDD in case of Tomcat node is shown in the following table:
+And the results of requirements both RAM, CPU and HTTP request in case of Facts node is shown in the following table:

 .. list-table:: Resource Consumption
    :header-rows: 1